jonahsanpedro/se_project_todo-app/README.md

 ## Technology

 This sprint intorduced a new concept called object-oriented programming.
 Primarily focusing on objects that make up a program and how one object stores data and can be passed from one object to another.
 This is made possible through key OOP concepts like encapsulation, inheritance and polymorphism.
-We also covered how data and functions are used under OOP and how they are different that how we covered functions in past sprints.
+We also covered how data and functions are used under OOP and how they are different than how we covered functions in past sprints.

 ## Deployment